kelciatkinson/atlas-the-joy-of-painting-api/README.md

 ## Project Overview

 This project implements an ETL (Extract, Transform, Load) process to import data from various sources into a structured MySQL database.
 In the future thegoal is to provide an API that allows users to filter Bob Ross's painting episodes based on various criteria.
+The biggest challenge I faced was parsing the inconsistent formatting in the source data, especially with color names and subject descriptions that weren't standardized.
+One particularly difficult hurdle was handling the many-to-many relationships between episodes, subjects, and colors.
+Initially, I tried to use a simpler schema but found that it limited the query capabilities.
+Refactoring to a more normalized database design ultimately made the queries more efficient and flexible.

 ### Features